realXtend/doc/netgames/api_complexity_analysis.rst

 allows comparing programs in different languages [api-complexity-analysis]_.
 This kind of fine grained OP analysis is applicable for our purposes here.
 It does not capture all the elements of API complexity, but gives useful metrics for comparisons.
+Importantly, as is also noted in the earlier API complexity study, the Sneed measure allows direct tracking from indicator values to program structures [api-complexity-analysis]_.
+This is elemental for the purposes of API evaluation and design -- for example if many codebases get a high proportion of their complexity value due to a specific part of the API, it can then be examined qualitatively.

 The game of Pong
 ----------------